minecraft-dev/templates/README.md

 This contains the default templates for this plugin.

-For more informations, please visit [https://mcdev.io](https://mcdev.io) for more informations about it.
+For more information, please visit [https://mcdev.io](https://mcdev.io).

 ## Usage
 You simply need to install the plugin Minecraft Development for IntelliJ on your instance of Jetbrains IntelliJ Idea.

-For more informations about this plugin's installation, please see [this explanation](https://github.com/minecraft-dev/MinecraftDev?tab=readme-ov-file#installation).
+For more information about this plugin's installation, please see [this explanation](https://github.com/minecraft-dev/MinecraftDev?tab=readme-ov-file#installation).

 ## Testing
-If you're in the will of modifying this templates or create your owns, please see [https://mcdev.io/docs/creating-creator-templates/](https://mcdev.io/docs/creating-creator-templates/) for more help about this.
+If you're in the will of modifying this templates or create your own, please see [https://mcdev.io/docs/creating-creator-templates/](https://mcdev.io/docs/creating-creator-templates/) for information about this.

 You can either choose to host your modifications on a GitHub repository or on your local machine.
-If you choose to host it on your own machine, please select "local" instead of "remote" (as explained in the Documentation).
+If you choose to host it on your own machine, please select "local" instead of "remote" (as explained in the documentation).

 Developers
 ----------